natgo/wt-wiki-scraper/wikitext-transpiled/ground/Sd.Kfz.222%20(China).md

 === Survivability and armour ===
 {{Specs-Tank-Armour}}
 <!-- ''Describe armour protection.
 Note the most well protected and key weak areas.
 Appreciate the layout of modules as well as the number and location of crew members.
 Is the level of armour protection sufficient, is the placement of modules helpful for survival in combat?
 If necessary use a visual template to indicate the most secure and weak zones of the armour.'' -->
-''Describe armour protection.
-Note the most well protected and key weak areas.
-Appreciate the layout of modules as well as the number and location of crew members.
-Is the level of armour protection sufficient, is the placement of modules helpful for survival in combat?
-If necessary use a visual template to indicate the most secure and weak zones of the armour.''

 The Sd.Kfz.222 is overall a poorly protected vehicle.